Commonwealth Journal's History

 The Commonwealth Journal began Monday through Friday publications on January 3, 1966.
 The newspaper added a Sunday edition on October 31, 1982.
 Park Acquisitions purchased Park's newspapers in 1995 and sold all of them in February 1997 to Media General Inc. On June 2, 1998, Media General sold all of their Kentucky newspapers to Community Newspaper Holdings, Inc., which in turn has branched into Newspaper Holdings, Inc, The Commonwealth Journal's current owner.

-The paper's current management team includes Senior Publisher Bill Hanson and Editor Jeff Neal.
+The paper's current management team includes General Manager Mark Walker and Editor Jeff Neal.